Information for Applicants

 Dates for FY2015 DFC Grant applicants will be announced in early 2015.

 These workshops are not mandatory in order to apply for this grant.
 These workshops provide technical assistance to help applicants complete their applications.
 They are not general technical assistance workshops for coalitions.
 Attendees must read this FOA in advance and come prepared to ask questions related to the completion of an application.
 After each workshop, a question and answer session will be held to specifically address applicants working with American Indian/Alaska Native communities.

 Statutory Eligibility Requirements

 All DFC applications will be jointly screened by ONDCP and SAMHSA to determine whether each applicant meets all the DFC program’s statutory eligibility requirements.
 In addition, the status of the grantee organization will be verified along with its ability to fiscally manage Federal funds.
-Applications submitted by eligible coalitions that meet all requirements will then be scored through a peer review process according to the evaluation criteria described in the Request for Applications.
-Each year of funding, DFC grantees must demonstrate compliance with all of the statutory eligibility requirements to be considered for continued funding.
+Applications submitted by eligible coalitions that meet all requirements will then be scored through a peer review process according to the evaluation criteria described in the Funding Opportunity Announcement.
+Each year of funding, DFC grantees must demonstrate compliance with all of the statutory eligibility requirements to be considered for continued funding. rr

 Statutory eligibility requirements, written into the DFC Act, are inherent in the DFC program.
 Failure to meet any single eligibility requirement will cause an application to be deemed ineligible and the application will not move forward to peer review.
 Should your application fail to meet the eligibility requirements, the person listed as the contact person on the Application for Federal Assistance will receive a letter stating why the application was deemed ineligible.
 Final authority lies with the DFC Administrator to determine the eligibility of an applicant.